 Australia, Chinese Taipei, Hong Kong, Ireland, Japan, Malaysia, New Zealand, Singapore, South Africa, South Korea, the United Kingdom and the United States.
 (Please note: For Chinese Taipei, the degree must have been granted in 2007 or later.
 For Hong Kong, the degree must have been granted in 1995 or later.
-For Japan, the degree must have been granted in 2005 or later.
-For Malaysia, the degree must have been granted in 2009 or later.
+For Japan, the degree must have been granted in 2009 or later.
 For Singapore, the degree must have been granted in 2006 or later.
 For all other countries, the degree must have been granted in November 1989 or later).